sebeksd/Multi-Keyboard-For-AutoHotkey/README.md

 Create your own script by using example script "AutoHotkey_example.ahk" as a base.

 #### Settings location ####
+In tray menu there is an option called "Open config location" that will open directory from where Config file is read.
 Settings file is located in local user appdata folder:
 "C:\Users\\[User]\AppData\Local\MultiKeyboardForAutoHotkey\Configuration.ini"